connectome-neuprint/neuPrint/README.md

       are only generated for neurons that have greater than the number of synapsesindicated by neuronThreshold (omit to skip)
       Default: false
+    --addClusterNames
+      Indicates that cluster names should be added to Neuron nodes.
+      Default: false
+    --addConnectionSets
+      Indicates that connection set nodes should be added (omit to skip)
+      Default: false
     --addConnectsTo
       Indicates that ConnectsTo relations should be added (omit to skip)
       Default: false